The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

 Now quantum mechanics has a bit more to say, namely that particles are ``res extensa'' in phase space.
 This means that ``a particle'' cannot be defined by it's finite spatial volume alone: if material particles are {\it res extensa}, this concerns phase space: spatial volume is {\it always} just one factor, the other being the volume in momentum-space\footnote{It is one of the absurd consequences of the Newtonian curriculum that many post-graduate students are able to play back the Copenhagen gospel but have not been told about (or not absorbed) the concept of phase space.}.
-We repepat that one can, from the mathematical perspective, squeeze quantum particles through tiny holes, but only with a ``convergent'' wave-function, which is identical to a large negative correlation of position and momentum (see Eq.~\ref{eq_uncertainty_qm}).
+From a mathematical perspective, the problem to squeeze quantum particles through tiny holes, is (disregarding interference) comparable to the problem of squeezing a statistical ensemble of point particles through tiny holes.
+It can only be effective with a ``convergent'' wave-function, which is identical to a large negative correlation of position and momentum (see Eq.~\ref{eq_uncertainty_qm}).
 The exact same Eq.~\ref{eq_uncertainty_cm} holds for a statistical ensemble of particles: The smaller the region where to concentrate the beam, the steeper the required focusing\footnote{ Focusing means exactly this: to generate a large negative correlation of (local) position and momentum.}.
 That's basically a supplement to the content of Liouville's theorem: we can't squeeze, even a single particle, into a phase space below a certain volume~\cite{Gosson}.

 The (partial) equivalence (and competition) between particle- and wave-picture was known for long in classical optics.
 The issue was thought to be solved by Young's double-slit experiment in 1801: Light shows interference effects and hence ``is'' a wave.
-However, the proof was based, as we know today, on an incomplete understanding.
+However, the proof was based, as we know today, on an incomplete understanding of matter.
 Since Young's double slit experiment has meanwhile been successfully repeated with matter-waves, we have to review it's original goal and conclusion.
-It is now clear that Young's double slit experiment actually did {\it not} decide the issue: {\it There never really was an issue to decide}.
-The conviction that particles can not interfere is obviously erroneous, because it was derived from a flawed concept of motion: Schr\"odinger's theory is the first general causal theory of the motion of (Hamiltonian) matter.
+It should be clear today that Young's double slit experiment actually did {\it not} decide the issue: {\it There never really was an issue to decide}.
+The conviction that particles can not interfere is obviously erroneous, because it was derived from a flawed concepts of particles and their motion: Schr\"odinger's theory can be regarded as the first causal theory of the motion of (distributed) matter.